 The Department of Humanities and Social Sciences, which focuses on the areas of humanities, is made up of three Sub-Departments, differing in their focus and approach: Interdisciplinary Cultural Studies, Area Studies and Social and International Relations.
 The Sub-Department of Interdisciplinary Cultural Studies consists of seven courses: Cultural Anthropology, Culture and Representation, Comparative Literature and Arts, Contemporary Thought and Philosophy, Interdisciplinary Japanese Cultural Studies, Interdisciplinary Language Sciences, and Studies on Language, Text and Culture.
 The Sub-Department of Area Studies has nine courses: British Studies, French Studies, German Studies, Russian and East European Studies, Italian / Mediterranean Studies, North American Studies, Latin American Studies, Asian and Japanese Studies, and Korean Studies.
 The Sub-Department of Social and International Relations contains two courses: Interdisciplinary Social Sciences, and International Relations.

 The Department of Interdisciplinary Sciences, which covers fields that integrate arts and sciences, comprises four courses: Science and Technology Studies, Geography and Spatial Design, Informatics, and General System.
-Also, the Department offers five sub-programs: Science and Technology Studies, Geography and Spatial Design, Informatics, General System, and Evolutionary Biology.
+Also, the Department offers six sub-programs: Science and Technology Studies, Geography and Spatial Design, Informatics, General System, Environmental Sciences, and Evolutionary Biology.

 The Department of Integrated Sciences, which centers on the sciences, consists of four courses and one sub-course: Mathematical Sciences, Matter and Materials Science, Integrated Life Sciences, Cognitive and Behavioral Sciences, and the Sports Sciences Sub-course.
 Each department provides a unique and distinctive education.